Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

-You mean like a type of, like a syringe?
+You mean it was a syringe?

 Puder: